open-anthro-projects/nekomata-ui/README.md

 ### Contributing

-New ideas and improvements are very welcome and will help the framework/library grow.
+New ideas and improvements are very welcome and will help the library grow.
 See [contributing](https://github.com/open-anthro-projects/nekomata-ui/blob/main/CONTRIBUTING.md) how you can contribute.

 ### Climate policy